Jasmin Darznik: Biography

 Darznik was born in Iran and came to the United States at the age of five.
-She graduated summa cum laude with a BA from the University of California Los Angeles in 1994 and a JD from the University of California, Hastings College of the Law in 1997.
-She later received a PhD in English literature from Princeton University in 2008 and an MFA from Bennington College in 2014.
+She graduated summa cum laude completing a BA at the UCLA in 1994 and completed a JD at the University of California, San Francisco in 1997.
+She would complete a PhD (English literature) at Princeton University in 2008 and an MFA (Fiction) at Bennington College in 2014.